amelia-online/Codebook-2/README.md

 } else
 ```

+Notice how the if, elif, and else come after the code that will run if the condition is true, and the ```puts``` comes after the string it
+will print.

 ## Convention

 It's important to know the convention of TSL for organizational purposes.
 Some things to note are: